sodadata/docs/soda-cloud/add-datasets.md

 # Add datasets in Soda Cloud

-When you sign up for a new Soda Cloud account, the first thing to do is give Soda Cloud access to the data you wish to scan.
+When you sign up for a new Soda Cloud account, the first thing to do as an [Admin]({% link soda-cloud/roles-and-rights.md %}) on the account is give Soda Cloud access to the data you wish to scan.
 To do so, you first connect Soda Cloud to your [data source]({% link soda/glossary.md %}#data-source), which is the storage location that contains your data, such as a database.
 Inside the data source are [datasets]({% link soda/glossary.md %}#data-source), such as tables, which Soda Cloud dynamically discovers during its first scan of your data.

 ![onboarding-add-datasets](/assets/images/onboarding-add-datasets.png){:height="350px" width="350px"}

 ## Connect to your data source

-Overall, there are two steps in the process to add datasets to your Soda Cloud account.
+Overall, there are two steps in the process for an Admin]({% link soda-cloud/roles-and-rights.md %}) to add datasets to a Soda Cloud account.

 1. First, you connect to your data source and set a schedule for Soda Cloud to regularly scan your data.
 2. Then, Soda Cloud runs its first scheduled scan of data in your data source and discovers all of its datasets.